-Week 9: Tuesday April 4th - The Politics of Reproduction
+Week 9: Tuesday November 7th - The Politics of Reproduction

 • This week will be devoted to a discussion of the politics of abortion.
 As part of this discussion, we will explore the history of how abortion had been regulated in the United States prior to the 1973 Supreme Court decision in Roe v Wade declaring a Constitutional right to abortion, and we will also examine how U.S. policy compares to the policies of other nations.
-However, our main focus will be on the political conflicts that emerged around abortion in the aftermath of the Roe decision, how those conflicts played out at both the national and state levels, and the subsequent political processes that ultimately led to this year's Supreme Court decision in Dobbs vs Jackson reversing its decision in Roe.
-We will also discuss how the Dobbs decision is impacting the current electoral cycle, and what this tells us about American politics more broadly.
+However, our main focus will be on the political conflicts that emerged around abortion in the aftermath of the Roe decision, how those conflicts played out at both the national and state levels, and the subsequent political processes that ultimately led to the Supreme Court decision in Dobbs vs Jackson reversing its decision in Roe.
+We will also discuss how the Dobbs decision has impacted recent elections, as well as its impact on the current electoral cycle, and what this tells us about American politics more broadly.

-- Indira Babic and Emilie Richardson, "Abortion in America: A Visual Timeline," ABC News, (January 24, 2022) - Andy Sullivan, "Explainer: How abortion became a divisive issue in U.S. politics," Reuters, (June 24, 2022) - Jennifer Holland, "Abolishing Abortion: The History of the Pro-Life Movement in America," Organization of American Historians - Sarah Kliff, "What Americans Think of Abortion," Vox, (April 8, 2015) - Tresa Undem, "Why So Many Polls Get American Attitudes on Abortion Wrong," Vox, 2015 - Amelia Thomson-DeVeaux, "What Americans Really Think About Abortion," FiveThirtyEight.com, (December 1, 2021) - Hannah Hartig, "About six-in-ten Americans say abortion should be legal in all or most cases," Pew Research Center, (June 13, 2022) - Maggie Astor, "On Abortion Rights, 2020 Democrats Move Past 'Safe, Legal and Rare'," New York Times, (November 25, 2019) - Andrew Prokop, "How anti-abortion activists may have won the Supreme Court," Vox, (May 3, 2022) - Adam Liptak, "In 6-to-3 Ruling, Supreme Court Ends Nearly 50 Years of Abortion Rights," New York Times, (June 24, 2022) - Dan Balz, "Women powered Democrats in the 2018 midterms.
-Will they again in 2022?"
-The Washington Post, (October 8.
-2022) - Bernie Sanders, "Democrats shouldn't focus only on abortion in the midterms.
-That's a mistake," The Guardian, (October 11, 2022) - "Tracking the States Where Abortion is Now Banned," New York Times, 2022 (updated)
+- Indira Babic and Emilie Richardson, "Abortion in America: A Visual Timeline," ABC News, (January 24, 2022) - Andy Sullivan, "Explainer: How abortion became a divisive issue in U.S. politics," Reuters, (June 24, 2022) - Jennifer Holland, "Abolishing Abortion: The History of the Pro-Life Movement in America," Organization of American Historians - Sarah Kliff, "What Americans Think of Abortion," Vox, (April 8, 2015) - Amelia Thomson-DeVeaux, "What Americans Really Think About Abortion," FiveThirtyEight.com, (December 1, 2021) - Hannah Hartig, "About six-in-ten Americans say abortion should be legal in all or most cases," Pew Research Center, (June 13, 2022) - Maggie Astor, "On Abortion Rights, 2020 Democrats Move Past 'Safe, Legal and Rare'," New York Times, (November 25, 2019) - Andrew Prokop, "How anti-abortion activists may have won the Supreme Court," Vox, (May 3, 2022) - Adam Liptak, "In 6-to-3 Ruling, Supreme Court Ends Nearly 50 Years of Abortion Rights," New York Times, (June 24, 2022) - "Tracking the States Where Abortion is Now Banned," New York Times, 2022 (updated) - Lisa Lerer and Katie Glueck, "After Dobbs, Republicans Wrestle With What It Means to Be Anti-Abortion," NY Times, (January 20, 2023)